-Right now, millions of Americans and 12.6% of Iowans are struggling with hunger.
-This translates to over 389,250 Iowans, including 139,850 children, being forced to make tough decisions about providing food for their families or paying their rent or mortgage, paying for transportation, or paying for medical bills.
+Right now, millions of Americans and 9.4% of Iowans are struggling with hunger.
+This translates to nearly 300,000 Iowans, including 129,000 children, being forced to make tough decisions about providing food for their families or paying their rent or mortgage, paying for transportation, or paying for medical bills.
 These are choices that no one should have to make.

 We all know, and are in contact, with people affected by hunger, even though we might not be aware of it.
 These are often hard-working adults, children and seniors who simply cannot make ends meet and are forced to go without food for several meals, or even days.
 Most of us simply have no idea.
 It’s time to educate ourselves about the causes of hunger in America and work together to address them.